BlueishTsunami/SausageSavior/README.md

 - You are a sausage
 - You have to maintain your temperature
 - There are pickups that boost you (Mustard, ketchup, bun)
-- (Not Completed) You're ending score for a level will depend on temperature, and how many pickups you have.
+- (Not Completed) Your ending score for a level will depend on temperature, and how many pickups you have.
 A perfect score is cooked just right with all of the fixings.

 Areas of note:
 - Created a customized character controller for movement.
 The default boilerplate controllers in unity are not the best, so I needed to create a controller that would allow for better platforming controls.
 Things to keep in mind are precision, momentum, and general feel for the player.